General Information for Patients being seen by a Frontier Health and Wellness Provider

 With COVID-19 in Alaska many adjustments are being made and many events are being cancelled.
 Current patients of an FHW provider should come here for updates on how this may affect the health care they are receiving at FHW.
+Telemedicine appointments are an option for regularly scheduled appointments.

 FOR THE TIME BEING FHW PROVIDERS WILL CONTINUE TO PROVIDE SERVICES FOR ITS CLIENTS